FAQs

 Do you work with clothing and bag designers to source from Sardinia?

-I’ve found that most clothing and bag designers who contact me seek commercially-made fabric with traditional Sardinian designs to make items of their own design, produced outside Sardinia.
+I’ve found that most clothing and bag designers who contact me seek commercially-made fabric with traditional Sardinian motifs to make items of their own design, produced outside Sardinia.

 I seek to help preserve, protect, promote, encourage, and advance the tessitrici artigianali and arts, culture, heritage, land, economy, and people of Sardinia in a sustainable manner.
 Most requests for sourcing, partnerships, or commercial endeavors that come to me do not support these goals.